Frequently Asked Questions

-Reservations provide a one-time entry for a 90-minute visit to the indoor and outdoor gardens.
 Restrooms will be open and are located at the front entrance, in our Lobby.
-We encourage you to plan your visit accordingly and use the restroom before or after your visit through the gardens.
-There is no re-entry after you exit the gardens.
-Water fountains will not be available during your visit.
+We encourage you to use the restroom before or after your visit through the gardens.
+Water fountains may not be available during your visit.

 9) Can I walk up and book a visit?

 10) How many people can I bring with me on my visit?

 Reservations can be made for parties of up to 9 people.
 When reserving a time, please indicate the number of children and adults in your party.
 Every person in your party needs to be included in your reservation.

 11) Do I need to wear a mask or face covering when I visit?